 Drum circles also provide a natural opportunity to practice empathy, listening, and social skills.
 When we are in an environment that naturally promotes feelings of support, positivity, and bonding, we can feel safe enough to step outside of our usual patterns and try new things.

 Interested in learning more about music, wellness and drumming or using drumming for teambuilding?
-Send us a note using the form below or call 724-624-9009
+Send us a note by clicking below below or call 724-624-9009